 Coming March 6, 2018

-A celebration of uncommon music and musicians from Memphis, from the acclaimed author of Respect Yourself: Stax Records and the Soul Explosion.
+A celebration of uncommon music and musicians from Memphis and environs, from the acclaimed author of Respect Yourself: Stax Records and the Soul Explosion.

 The fabled city of Memphis has been essential to American music–home of the blues, the birthplace of rock and roll, a soul music capital.
 We know the greatest hits, but celebrated author Robert Gordon takes us to the people and places history has yet to record.
 A Memphis native, he whiles time in a crumbling duplex with blues legend Furry Lewis, stays up late with barrelhouse piano player Mose Vinson, and sips homemade whiskey at Junior Kimbrough’s churning house parties.
 A passionate listener, he hears modern times deep in the grooves of old records by Lead Belly and Robert Johnson.